ChellyD65/distasiolab/about.md

 ![M DiStasio headshot](/assets/img/lab_member_photos/MarcelloDiStasio.jpg){:height="120px"} &nbsp;
 PI: Marcello DiStasio
-: I am a neuropathologist and Assistant Professor of Pathology at the Yale School of Medicine.
+: I am a neuropathologist and Assistant Professor of Pathology and Ophthalmology at the Yale School of Medicine, and I am the co-director of the [Yale Legacy Tissue Donation Program](https://m.yale.edu/yltdp).
 My background is in biomedical engineering and neuroscience, particularly the development and application of signal processing and image analysis algorithms and techniques for biology.
 I did my clinical training at Harvard Medical school in Anatomic Pathology (Beth Isreal Deaconess Medical Center) and Neuropathology (Brigham and Women's / Boston Childrens Hospital).
 Building from my PhD work at SUNY Downstate/NYU-Polytech recording in-vivo electrophysiologic data from awake behaving animals to for neural prostheses, I have developed an interest in furthering our understanding of human neurobiology by applying new algorithms to digital images, particularly in histology, along with physiologic and genomic data.
 The goals of my current research are to use these tools to explore the interactions between the immune and central nervous system in disease processes such as neurodegeneration, cancer, and autoimmunity, and the investigation of novel tissue biomarkers in neurologic disease.

 <br>